Overview of the Program

 - Seven gynecological oncologists between the two sites perform a large number of major cases annually as well as a large number of ambulatory procedures, including both laser and electrosurgical treatments.
 Residents are involved in all of these cases, fine-tuning their skills in complex dissections, advanced laparoscopy and critical care..

-- There are six full-time members of the Division of Human Reproduction, who provide a comprehensive lecture series, reviewing reproductive endocrinology and infertility (REI).
+- There are seven full-time members of the Division of Human Reproduction, who provide a comprehensive lecture series, reviewing reproductive endocrinology and infertility (REI).
 The residents' experience during the REI rotation includes ambulatory evaluations, sonography and hysterosalpingography, ambulatory and in-patient surgical procedures, (including operative hysteroscopy, operative laparoscopy, and intraperitoneal laser).
 The residents also learn about the laboratory assessment of endocrinopathies and infertility, as well as the management of sexual dysfunction with a full-time staff member who has special expertise in this area.